 Dr. Krahn attended Brown as an undergraduate biology concentrator and a medical student.
 Following his medical school graduation, Thomas completed his residency in internal medicine at Maine Medical Center.
 He served with the Indian Health Service for four years in Sitka, Alaska.
 He did his nephrology training at Yale, and then served on the faculty at Cornell University Medical College.
 Tom currently works as a nephrologist at the Truesdale Clinic in Fall River, MA.
 He has also continued his involvement with his alma mater as clinical assistant professor of medicine.
 Thomas and his wife, Diana Baxter, have two sons, Andrew and Robert.

 Melisa W. Lai Becker ’94 MD’99

-Dr. Lai Becker is an attending emergency physician and director of the Division of Medical Toxicology at Cambridge Health Alliance, and is affiliated with the Cambridge Hospital, Beth Israel Deaconess Medical Center, Children's Hospital Boston, and the MA/RI Poison Control Center.
+Dr. Lai Becker is an attending emergency physician and Chief of Emergency Medicine, Whidden Campus of Cambridge Health Alliance (CHA) and director of the Division of Medical Toxicology at Cambridge Health Alliance, and is affiliated with Beth Israel Deaconess Medical Center, Boston Children's Hospital, and the MA/RI Poison Control Center.
 Melisa came to the Medical School via the PLME program.
-She completed her fellowship in toxicology in 2005 at Harvard, and spent the following year as the associate director Medical/Surveillance of the American Association of Poison Control Centers in Washington, DC.
-Dr. Lai Becker is married to Sean Becker, president of Sparkplug Power, a distributive energy and storage start-up and consulting company, and they have two children, Aidan and Ronan.
+She completed her fellowship in medical toxicology in 2005 at Harvard, and was the associate director Medical/Surveillance of the American Association of Poison Control Centers in Washington, DC before joining CHA.
+Dr. Lai Becker is married to Sean Becker, president of Sparkplug Power, a distributive energy and storage start-up and consulting company, and they have three children, Aidan, Ronan, and Erin.
 Her sister, Dr. Naline L. Lai, is also a Brown University alumna.

 Daniel M. Medeiros MD’86